ezequielgorandi/freezer/README.md

 ## Hardware
-The pins used for the peripherals can be configured in setup.py.
+The pins used for the peripherals can be configured in **setup.py**.
 By default, this configuration is used

 - Magnetic sensor: Pin11 as input.
 - Solenoid Lock DC 12V: Pin12 as output.
+- Locker on level as HIGH

 **Warning** A relay module is required to managing the solenoid.